plumatic/schema/README.md

 ## Supported Clojure versions

-Schema is currently supported on 1.6 and 1.7 and the latest version of ClojureScript.
+Schema is currently supported on 1.6 through 1.8 and the latest version of ClojureScript.

 ## License